afzaalis/readerList/README.md

 # Bookmark website

 # inforamation
-templatew @pacovitiello and @DavidePacilio on X
+template from @pacovitiello and @DavidePacilio on X